gabgen/Mars-Sample-Return/README.md

  #### 2. Re-training phase
  It has been occured a re-training phase of the popular YOLO algorithm aimed to teach Yolo how to recognise the sample.
  YOLO versions involved :
- -YOLO v3 tiny
+ - YOLO v3 tiny
- -YOLO v3 tiny 3l ( it contains a third detection layer) The versions have been modified for the specific purpose.
+ - YOLO v3 tiny 3l ( it contains a third detection layer)
+ The versions have been modified for the specific purpose.
 The re-training has been realized on Google Colab platform thanks to AlexeyAB's repository.

  #### 3. Estimation node phase